ericraymundrex/CMS-With-User-Authentication/README.md

 ### Important to note:
 First user is considered as admin and only admin can visit admin portal.
 To visit admin portal go to the route ```localhost:3000/admin```
+### Collections :
+In the first run the server will create 4 collections in CMS database 1.announcements
+2.forms
+3.pages
+4.users